MarsBased/marsbased-website-old/_posts/2015-10-26-We-Launched-Slack-For-The-Barcelona-Startup-Community.markdown

 At MarsBased, we feel very attached to the Barcelona entrepreneurial community.
 Not only did we run for almost two years the <a href="http://marsbased.com/blog/2015/09/21/Five-Reasons-Why-Your-Company-Should-Organise-an-Event/" title="Startup Circle, by MarsBased" target="_blank">Startup Circle</a> (<a href="https://twitter.com/MarsBased/status/391521920858214400" title="MarsBased Tweet about Startup Circle" target="_blank">here's our tweet announcing it back then!</a>) but we're also behind Startup Grind Barcelona.

-With Startup Circle we brought together a community of 50 individuals & companies that met once or twice a month to help one another and socialise.
+With Startup Circle, we brought together a community of 50 individuals & companies that met once or twice a month to help one another and socialise.
 That was our door to entrepreneurship, and we hope it has helped other people as well.

-Since March 2014 we're also running Startup Grind in Barcelona, with the help of some brilliant people such as <a href="http://startupgrind.cat/contact/" title="Startup Grind team" target="_blank">Carlos Cruz, Alex Gonzalez and a team of volunteers</a>.
+Since March 2014, we're also running Startup Grind in Barcelona, with the help of some brilliant people such as <a href="http://startupgrind.cat/contact/" title="Startup Grind team" target="_blank">Carlos Cruz, Alex Gonzalez and a team of volunteers</a>.

 With this Slack community, we want to give back to the community that helped us grow when we started.
 This is especially important for global companies like ours that want to help foster business opportunities in their area.
 At MarsBased, we like to contribute back to the Barcelona startup scene.